Varsity Spirit: History

 In 2016, Varsity Brands sued Star Athletica, a competing manufacturer of cheerleading uniforms established by The Liebe Company (which was formerly contracted with Varsity), for copyright infringement over similarities in designs between their products.
 The Supreme Court ruled in favor of Varsity, establishing that aesthetic elements of a useful article can be protected if they are a copyrightable artistic work, and are identifiable as art when mentally separated from the practical aspects of the item.

 In 2017, BSN Sports CEO Adam Blumenfeld replaced Webb as CEO.

 In July 2019, the company introduced a new division, "Varsity Pro", which focuses on providing apparel and services for professional cheer and dance teams, such as those of professional sports franchises.
 The division's first partnership as outfitter was with the NBA's Memphis Grizzlies.
 It also acquired SA Feather Co. and Stanbury Uniforms to expand into the band market.

-On December 9, 2020, Webb announced that he would step down from Varsity.
+On December 9, 2020, Webb announced that he would step down from Varsity; it was then announced that he would become the new co-publisher and senior news editor of the conservative publication Human Events.
 In a 2021 interview with Sportico after the International Olympic Committee (IOC) voted to recognize the ICU, Webb stated that he had divested himself of Varsity, recently had "a very favorable liquidity event", and "was looking around with what I want to do with this phase of my life."
 Varsity's former vice president of corporate alliances and business development, Marlene Cota, stated that Webb's role in the company had begun to lessen after the sale to Charlesbank.
-After his departure, Webb became the new co-publisher and senior news editor of the conservative publication Human Events.
+Webb later died on March 19, 2026.

-In June 2025, Varsity Spirit announced that it would launch a new professional cheerleading circuit known as the Pro Cheer League; for its inaugural season, it will consist of four city-based teams representing Atlanta, Dallas, Miami, and San Diego.
-CEO Bill Seely stated that promotion of the series will emphasize the stories of its individual athletes, similarly to other recent women's sports establishments such as Unrivaled basketball, and that they were seeking a media deal.
+In June 2025, Varsity Spirit announced that it would launch a new professional cheerleading circuit known as the Pro Cheer League; for its inaugural season, it would consist of four city-based teams representing Atlanta, Dallas, Miami, and San Diego.
+CEO Bill Seely stated that promotion of the series would emphasize the stories of its individual athletes, similarly to other recent women's sports establishments such as the Unrivaled basketball league.
 In November 2025, it was announced that Paramount Sports Entertainment had acquired the media rights to the Pro Cheer League, with international distribution handled via Paramount Global Content Distribution.